umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/fluent-api.md

 ---
-description: Faster development thanks to the Fluent API of Vendr.
+description: Faster development thanks to the Fluent API of Umbraco Commerce.
 ---

 # Fluent API

 An added side effect of having [ReadOnly and Writable entities](readonly-and-writable-entities.md) is that all of an entity's write operations are now performed via methods.
-This is instead of property setters, enabling to us convert Vendr's write API in a fluent API.
+This is instead of property setters, enabling to us convert Umbraco Commerce's write API in a fluent API.

 ## Writing fluently